oindreelabh/online-portfolio-optimization/README.md

-# Portfolio Optimization using Online Learning
+# Portfolio Optimization using Online Learning and Alternative Data